 These findings are in line with differences in the political context in both regions.
 Discourses on regionalization have been much stronger in Flanders than in Wallonia.
 In Flanders, both regionalist/separatist and mainstream parties have advocated for more competences on the regional and community levels, based on arguments related to Flemish identity and economic arguments (Béland and Lecours 2008).
 This is mirrored in the correlates we observe to explain support for regionalization in Flanders.
 In Wallonia, in contrast, there is much less discussion about regionalization.
 If anything, Walloon politicians react to the arguments of Flemish politicians, and appeal to country-wide interests and feelings of Belgian unity.
 Party manifestos rarely refer to regionalization (Sinardet and Morsink 2011).
-As a result of this weaker salience of regionalization and fewer party-cues regarding the issue in Wallonia, the mechanism of adaptive preferences to the institutional setup that people are used to and that most actively takes place at a younger age becomes visible in Wallonia (reference blinded for review).
+As a result of this weaker salience of regionalization and fewer party-cues regarding the issue in Wallonia, the mechanism of adaptive preferences to the institutional setup that people are used to and that most actively takes place at a younger age becomes visible in Wallonia (Dupuy et al. 2020).
 In Flanders in contrast, this mechanism is obfuscated because the entire population is exposed to elite discourses and party manifestos that put regionalization centre-stage.

 When it comes to the role of identification, our empirical analyses demonstrate that it is not entirely as expected.
 Flemish support for regionalization is consistently and substantially explained by citizens’ sense of regional, relative to Belgian, identification.
 This is consistent with Henderson et al.’s research (2014) that shows that the role of regional identification in accounting for support for further regionalization depends on a strong average level of regional identification.
+It also corresponds with the work of Reuchamps et al. (this issue) that observes that, next to making references to efficiency, identity plays a key role in Belgian citizens’ discourses about regionalization.
 However, no support is observed for the expectation that cohorts that grew up in a more regionalized Belgium are more likely to primarily identify with their region or community rather than as Belgian.
 In fact, when significantly related to cohort, respondents in younger cohorts tend to identify less strongly with their region (and Belgium).
+Similarly, Hildebrandt and Trudinger (this issue) expected but did not observe a socialization effect of the establishment of Länder in Eastern Germany – with the reunification in 1990 – on the regional identification of cohorts that came of age before and after German reunification.
 While explaining this result is beyond the scope of our study, it is an important result that requires further investigation.
 How can we explain that experiencing regionalization affects youngest cohorts’ attitudes towards regionalization, yet has a reversed impact on regional identification?
 Bringing European integration into the equation may help solving this puzzle as the youngest cohorts might identify more as European than their older counterparts.
 Indeed, it has been demonstrated that citizens’ European identification and support for European integration are related to their generation (Ceka and Sojka 2016; Down and Wilson 2013).
 Moreover, we observe in our data that younger cohorts tend to identify more often primarily with an ‘other’ community, which includes Europe, but also the municipality and province.
 Taking the multilevel – regional, national and European levels – dimension of identification systematically into account is thus a promising avenue for future research, yet challenging when it comes to data availability and theorization.